Quantile Importance Sampling: Discussion

 \section{Discussion}

 Our main contribution in this paper is to take another look at the Riemann sum estimators for Monte Carlo integration in the context of nested sampling, a popular method for handling challenging high-dimensional integrals: aiding in model comparison and inference simultaneously.
 We show that under certain conditions, the Riemann sum estimator achieves a much faster convergence rate $O(n^{-4})$ compared to the existing results based on CLT.
 The other advantage of using the \textit{quantile reordering trick} or the simulated Lorenz curve is that it obviates the need to know an analytical form for the $\Lambda(s)$ or $Z(L(\x))$ function.
 However, there is one caveat to this result: if one does not know maximum of the likelihood ordinates, the last term can be $O(n^{-1})$, unfortunately.
+Finally, nested sampling may become inefficient in situations where likelihood is concentrated in regions with low prior probability \citet{chen2019improving}, and methods like Bayesian posterior repartitioning \citep{chen2019improving, chen2022bayesian} aim to handle this issue. \citet{chen2019improving} proposes defining an `effective prior' that keeps the unnormalized posterior constant while being broader than the original prior, and \citet{chen2022bayesian} uses a `power prior' approach by raising the original prior by a power in a Bayesian fashion.
+Since QIS depends only on quantiles of the likelihood ordinates calculated at prior draws, it is straightforward to apply the posterior repartitioning ideas to QIS and reap the efficiency benefits.